Code-Institute-Submissions/Data_Visualisation_Project2/README.md

 # Life Expectancy (WHO)
 -----

-### Milestone project - Interactive Frontend Development
+### Milestone Project 2: Interactive Frontend Development

 In this project i used data from The World Health Board which was open sourced from the website [Kaggle](https://www.kaggle.com/kumarajarshi/life-expectancy-who).
 The data which is collected from the year 2015 measures different factors to quantify the different levels of the standard of living.
 Ive categorised it so that i can illustrate to the audience by visualisation a comparision of 2 representations. **Developed** Countries and **Developing** Countries.